Skip to main content

 Mar 08, 2022 by The Go Ahead Tours Team

 From picking the right bag for your trip to determining the carry-on luggage size for the airline you’re flying with, preparing the perfect suitcase brings you one step closer to your dream trip.
-Check out our comprehensive carry-on luggage guide for most U.S. carriers, and get excited to get ready for your next unforgettable adventure!
+Check out our comprehensive carry-on luggage guide and get excited to prepare for your next unforgettable adventure!

 carry-on luggage size guidelines